ffnord/ffnord-puppet-gateway/docs/admin/modules.rst

 Puppet Classes and Types
 ========================

-The ffnord-puppet-gateway module provide several puppet resources, in here we will discuss all directly usable resources.
-The omitted one are discussed in the developer documentation.
+The ffnord-puppet-gateway module provides several puppet resources.
+Here we will discuss all resources that are directly usable.
+The omitted ones are discussed in the developer documentation.

 ffnord::params (class)